bright/bright-disputes/doc/README.md

 * defendant
 * judge
 * juries - who where in the majority of the votes
-For all juries and judges who haven't fullfil their duties, their escrow will be lost and split to others.
+For all juries and judges who have not fulfil their duties, their escrow will be lost and split to others.
 The same rule stands for the juries who were in the minority of the votes.

 <center>